 - To create a new form, you must have the Edit campaign permission.

-To learn more, check out the article Understanding user default permissions.
+To learn more, check out the article Restrict and grant user access permissions

 Types of EasyEditor form blocks